-Hunters with 4 or more preference points for mule deer have 100% draw odds for this license.
+Hunters with nine (9) or more preference points for mule deer should have 100% draw odds for this license.
 However, Wyoming reserves 25% of the available licenses for those with no points.
 So don’t be afraid to apply for a tag!

 Our elk hunts are not quite as physical as the mule deer hunts, since we don’t have to pursue elk as high into the mountains.
 However, it’s still a good idea to be physically fit for this hunt.
-A typical day is spent glassing, riding and hiking to different areas looking for elk.
-The license draw odds for Elk are good; in fact, you can draw an elk license with no points using a special license.
-If you have 2 or more preference points for elk, license draw odds are 100% using the regular license.
-For more on the preference point system, see page 35 in our brochure.
+A typical day is spent glassing, riding, and hiking to different areas looking for elk.
+The license draw odds for Elk are good, but preference points are essential to draw an elk license.
+Please call our office for more details. looking for elk.
+The license draw odds for Elk are good, but 4+ preference points are essential to draw an elk license.

 License fees are not included in the hunt price.